langchain-ai/rag-research-agent-template/README.md

 1. **Customize the response generation**: You can modify the `response_system_prompt` to change how the agent formulates its responses.
 This allows you to adjust the agent's personality or add specific instructions for answer generation.

 1. **Modify prompts**: Update the prompts used for user query routing, research planning, query generation and more in `src/retrieval_graph/prompts.py` to better suit your specific use case or to improve the agent's performance.
 You can also modify these directly in LangGraph Studio.
+For example, you can:

+  * Modify system prompt for creating research plan (`research_plan_system_prompt`)
+  * Modify system prompt for generating search queries based on the research plan (`generate_queries_system_prompt`)

 1. **Change the language model**: Update the `response_model` in the configuration to use different language models for response generation.
 Options include various Claude models from Anthropic, as well as models from other providers like Fireworks AI.